samg/stealth-stars/script.md

 ### Kata 1 - The Big Loop

-For our first Kata we're going to walk through one of the first performance problems we hit with our Stealth Stars application.
+For our first Kata I'm going to talk through one of the first performance problems we hit with our Stealth Stars application.
 At Stealth Stars business has been booming and we've been hiring a lot of new operatives and taking on a lot of new missions.

 As our network of operatives grew we realized we were having trouble keeping track of which operatives were assigned to which missions.
 To solve this problem we built out a Missions overview page which shows us which secret agents are assigned to which missions.